rachelcluke/hygge-houseplants/README.md

 For further reference on creating a Stripe Keys, click [here.](https://docs.stripe.com/keys "Stripe Dev Documentation")

 For further reference on creating and storing Cloudinary keys, click [here.](https://dev.to/spymonk/integrating-cloudinary-storage-with-django-4ipb "Cloudinary Integration")

+## Settings Python File

+- The settings.py located in the project root level, is where the key logic for the following aspects of this project is configured:

+  - Imports and Django templates
+  - Allowed Hosts and CSRF Trusted Origins
+  - Installed Apps
+  - Middleware
+  - Django Password Authentication, Authentication Backends
+  - Stripe API Keys, Currency, 'Free Delivery Threshold' and 'Standard Delivery Percentage'
+  - Static vs Cloudinary Management (to be discussed further in next section)
+  - NOTE: Any and all confidential keys/informations are stored in either the env.py (for local build, which does not get committed to the repo or for Heroku deployment, in the config vars)

+## Differences of Running Project in Heroku vs Locally

+- In the settings.py file, it is configured so that if the project is run locally, the static files stored in the 'static' folder (in project root level) is used.
+Elsewise, the Cloudinary management is used with the Cloudinary API secret keys.

+- If 'Development' is set to true (in os.environ for local build), emails will be sent to terminal, else it is configured to use the Email Pass and send emails from the set Email Host.

 &nbsp;
 [Back to Top](#table-of-contents)